IUCN Red List status:

-You may think that sounds like a lot, but before their numbers dramatically declined they were often seen in groups of up to 100 individuals!
+The Sulawesi macaque is an extremely intelligent and social animal often found in the wild in groups of around 25-30.
+You may think that sounds like a lot, but before their numbers dramatically declined, they were often seen in groups of up to 100 individuals!

-The macaque is one of the most affectionate monkeys on the planet; individuals maintain relationships by grooming one another, they communicate with grunts and if you spot them smacking their lips this is a greeting sign.
+The macaque is one of the most affectionate monkeys on the planet; individuals maintain relationships by grooming one another, they communicate with grunts.
+They have obvious individual personalities which can be seen in their facial expressions, and if you spot them smacking their lips this is a greeting sign.